pietrosaveri/DontCheat/README.md

 ./status.sh
 ```

-**Do not use this software to cheat on exams, this is made because i needed it for an exam.**
+**Do not use this software to cheat on exams, this was made because I needed it for an exam.**